HOW TO SWITCH FROM PAPER TO DIGITAL SCORES?

 In recent years, we collaborated with a large number of professional orchestras, conductors, musicians, librarians and stage managers.
 We have gathered all the questions that we’ve been asked, as well as the answers we’ve provided throughout the years.

-Crop the PDF scores’ margins
+Erase the PDF scores margins

-Use the iPad in landscape mode
+Turn the iPad Pro to landscape mode

 Zoom-in on the MusicXML score

-“I need to see two pages to anticipate the music”
+“I need to see two pages”